helloflask/bootstrap-flask/docs/macros.rst

   it's a variable, otherwise it will becomes a fixed value). ``db_model_fieldname`` may also contain dots to access relationships and their fields (e.g. ``user.name``).

+By default, Bootstrap-Flask will take the fields from the row data provided.
-Remember to set the ``model`` when setting this URLs, so that Bootstrap-Flask will know where to get the actual value when building the URL.
+Alternatively, you may set the ``model``, in which case a record from that model, indexed with the same primary key, will be used to get the actual value when building the URL.

 For example, for the view below: